KopchukVolod/My-QA-portfolio-/README.md

 Drawing on  experience in law and finance, I'm quickly discovered that many of the skills  had developed in  previous roles were highly relevant to the field of software testing.
 With a talent for analyzing complex information and identifying potential risks, i can be themselves as a valuable member of the software testing team.

 Today, I'm  is a  skilled and motivated software tester with a passion for delivering high-quality work and collaborating with clients and stakeholders to achieve common goals.
-I'm are excited to continue growing and developing their skills in this exciting and dynamic industry, and to help clients and stakeholders achieve success in their software development projects.
+I'm are excited to continue growing and developing  skills in this exciting and dynamic industry, and to help clients and stakeholders achieve success in  software development projects.

 # Courses
 - Introduction to Software Testing, University of Minnesota, Coursera, July 2022 [Certificat](https://drive.google.com/file/d/1Tvla5WRXl6X1vZX0AdujfccmC-1cDvcM/view?usp=sharing)